jsfenfen/nicar-nonprofit-datarelease/README.md

 https://projects.propublica.org/nonprofits/organizations/[EIN]/[object_id]/full

 Occasionally a very new filing will not be on their site, but most are.

+EDITORS NOTE: SHOULD CREATE A GUERILLA EIN / OBJECT_ID FORM AGAINST THEIR SITE, THEY'LL LOVE THAT...

 ## Why should I care?